 Brackets were positioned on a plaster model in advance (straight-wire positioning) and then bonded using an indirect tray.
 For reinforced anchorage, a trans-palatal arch was bonded between the maxillary right and left 1st molars.
 Maxillary and mandibular right and left canine distal movement was initiated immediately after placement of brackets using 25 gf NiTi closed coils.
 In addition, application of 3/8-inch intermaxillary elastics between the maxillary canine and mandibular 1st molar was initiated to achieve tight occlusion.
-Almost complete resolution of crowding was achieved in 4 months after placement of brackets, indicating that active canine movement was almost completed.
-At this point, maxillary and mandibular anterior retraction was initiated using 50 gf NiTi closed coils.
+Almost complete resolution of crowding was achieved in 4 months after placement of brackets, indicating that active canine movement was initiated using 50 gf NiTi closed coils.
 The extraction space was closed 10 months after placement of brackets, and brackets were placed on the 2nd molars.